-Single Phase 3 Accelerated Approval Trial To be conducted under SPA agreement with FDA
+Single Phase 3 Accelerated Approval Trial

 Note: "FPI" means first patient in, "LPI" means last patient in, and "TLR" means top-line results.
 Progression Free Survival, or PFS, is defined as the time from randomization until first evidence of disease progression or death, and Overall Survival, or OS, is defined as the time between randomization to death.